Eylity/Atents-ClassF-C/Assets/Assets/KriptoFX/MeshEffect/Readme.txt

 The package includes prefabs of mesh effects and demo scene for pc/mobiles with characters and environment.

-This simple tutorial only for Default Legacy rendering.
+This simple tutorial only for HDRP rendering.

-If you use URP rendering then you must import HDRP or URP patches "\Assets\KriptoFX\MeshEffect\HDRP and URP patches"

 ------------------------------------------------------------------------------------------------------------------------------------------